-The format of the logo file must be .dob.
-Before uploading your custom logo to IP phones, ensure your logo file is correctly formatted.
-For more information on customizing a logo file, refer to Yealink_SIPT2
+Before uploading your custom logo to IP phones, ensure the logo file is correctly formatted.
+For more information on customizing a logo file, refer to Yealink_SIP-T2 Series_T19P_T4_Series_IP_Phones_Auto_Provisioning_Guide.

-Series_T19P_T4_Series_IP_Phones_Auto_Provisioning_Guide.

 The logo shown on the idle screen can be configured using the configuration files or locally.